sizious/dc-chain/README.md

 ## Configuration

-The recommanded settings are already set but if you want to tweak your setup, feel free to open the `config.mk` file in your favorite editor.
+The recommended settings are already set but if you want to tweak your setup, feel free to open the `config.mk` file in your favorite editor.

 Please find below every parameter available in the `config.mk` file.

-### Toolchains Base

-`toolchains_base` indicates the root directory where toolchains will be installed.
-This should match your `environ.sh` configuration.
-Default is `/opt/toolchains/dc`.

-In clear, after building the toolchains, you'll have two additional directories:

-- `/opt/toolchains/dc/arm-eabi`;
-- `/opt/toolchains/dc/sh-elf`.

-### Toolchains Components
+### Toolchains components

 All component's version of the toolchains are declared in the `config.mk` file.